 XLSCOUT XLPAT LLC, (“US”, “WE”, or “OUR”) operates https://xlscout.ai (the “SITE”).
 This page informs the user (“YOU”) of our policy which is designed to help understand how we collect, use, and safeguard the personal information you provide to us and to assist you in making informed decisions when using our service.

-We use your Personal Information only for providing our services (“XLSCOUT XLPAT LLC”); where you perform automated first pass patent searching, analysis and use our tracking tool.
-By using the site, you agree to the collection, storage and use and disclosure of your Personal Information in accordance with this policy.
+We use your Personal Information only for providing our services (“XLSCOUT XLPAT LLC”); where you perform automated first-pass patent searching, ideation, analysis, and use our tracking tool.
+By using the site, you agree to the collection, storage and use, and disclosure of your Personal Information in accordance with this policy.

 What Personal Information does XLSCOUT XLPAT LLC collect and why?

 While using our site, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 Personally, identifiable information may include but is not limited to your name, e-mail address, login ID and other contact or location data in order to register an account with us, to subscribe to marketing communications from us, and/or to submit inquiries to us (“PERSONAL INFORMATION”).
 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.

 Like many site operators, we collect information that your browser sends whenever you visit our Site (“LOG DATA”).
 This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, the pages of our Site that you visit, the time and date of your visit, the time spent on those pages and other statistics.